 In 2016, the Company began commercial and manufacturing operations, and began selling catheters based on the IVL technology.
 The Company's headquarters are in Santa Clara, California.
-The Company is located and operates primarily in the United States and has subsidiaries in Germany, the United Kingdom, Japan and France.
+The Company is located and operates primarily in the United States and has eleven wholly-owned foreign subsidiaries as of December 31, 2022.

-As of December 31, 2021, the Company had cash, cash equivalents and short-term investments of \$201.0 million, which are available to fund future operations.
-The Company believes that its cash, cash equivalents, and short-term investments as of December 31, 2021, will be sufficient for the Company to continue as a going concern for at least 12 months from the date the consolidated financial statements are filed with the Securities and Exchange Commission.
+As of December 31, 2022, the Company had cash, cash equivalents and short-term investments of \$304.5 million, which are available to fund future working capital requirements.
+The Company believes that its cash, cash equivalents, and short-term investments as of December 31, 2022, will be sufficient for the Company to continue as a going concern for at least 12 months from the date the consolidated financial statements are filed with the Securities and Exchange Commission.